Sustainability

 2. Calculation: Using the Albert Calculator, the collected data is converted into carbon emissions figures.

-3. Analysis: The results are analyzed to identify high-emission areas.
+3. Analysis: The results are analysed to identify high-emission areas.

-4. Reporting: A report is generated summarizing the carbon footprint.
+4. Reporting: A report is generated summarising the carbon footprint.

 5. Reduction Planning: Strategies are developed to reduce emissions based on the findings.